plotters-rs/plotters/doc-template/readme.template.md

 ## FAQ List

-* Why does the WASM example work on my machine ?
+* Why does the WASM example break on my machine ?

 	The WASM example requires using `wasm32` target to build.
 Using `cargo build` is likely to use the default target which in most of the case is any of the x86 target.
 Thus you need add `--target=wasm32-unknown-unknown` in the cargo parameter list  to build it.

+* How to draw text/circle/point/rectangle/... on the top of chart ?

+	As you may realized, Plotters is a drawing library rather than a traditional data plotting library, you have the freedom to draw anything you want on the drawing area.
+	Use `DrawingArea::draw` to draw any element on the drawing area.